-Since our study’s inception, London has dominated the Luxury Index, towering above all other prime property markets with more luxury listings, deeper density of milliondollar-plus property sales, comfortably ahead of runners up New York and Hong Kong.
+Since the inception of our annual Luxury Defined report on the global luxury residential housing sector, London has dominated the Luxury Index, towering above all other prime property markets with more luxury listings, deeper density of US$1 million dollar-plus property sales, comfortably ahead of runners up New York and Hong Kong.

-Still among the top markets in price per square foot and average luxury home sales price, London drops to second place.
+Still among the top markets in square foot prices and average luxury home sales prices, London drops to second place in 2017 Luxury Index rankings.
 Despite property tax hikes and uncertainty over the UK’s EU Referendum, London remains a fixture as a premier city for prime property and the post-referendum decline in the pound has spurred renewed interest in luxury prime central London homes from US dollar-denominated buyers.

 Also notable in this year’s Index rankings is the upward movement of Toronto and San Francisco.
 Both cities placed on our 2016 Luxury Thermometer list, revealing that market momentum often has a flow-on effect on house prices and high-end inventory.